seacode/gmacs/docs/smbkc/smbkc.Rmd

 The combination of the growth matrix and molting probabilities results in the stage-transition matrix for scenarios 3-11.
 Molting probability for stage 1 for scenarios 8, 9, 10, 11 during 1978-2000 is assumed to be 0.91 estimated from the tagging data and ratio of molting probabilities of stages 2 to stage 1 is fixed as 0.69231 from the tagging data as well.
 For scenarios 0 and 1, stage-transition matrix

 Both surveys are assigned a nominal date of 1 July, the start of the crab year.
 The directed fishery is treated as a season midpoint pulse.
-Groundfish bycatch is likewise modeled as a pulse effect, occurring at the nominal time of mating, Feb 15, which is also the reference date for calculation of federal management biomass quantities.
+Groundfish bycatch is likewise modeled as a pulse effect, occurring at the nominal time of mating, February 15, which is also the reference date for calculation of federal management biomass quantities.

 ```{r limits_pars, results = "asis"}
 Parameter <- c("$Mdev_{1998}$", "$\\log (R_0)$","$\\log (\\bar{R})$",